sipb/moira-rest-api/README.md

 ### Get members of list

-`GET /lists/{name}/members`
+`GET /lists/{name}/members/`

+**Note the trailing slash**

 GET parameters:

 * `recurse`: Whether to go into the sublists and return their members instead of just a shallow representation.
+Defaults to false.

 Output: